 Ensure that Echo Devices have Up-to-Date Software

 Software support for WPA2 Enterprise Wi-Fi was recently released and must be installed on Echo devices before they can receive certificates.
 If you use devices that are already set up, either for Alexa for Business or for personal use, they automatically receive the software update.
-If you’re using a brand-new device, you must first set it up on a non-WPA2 Enterprise network for at least 24 hours so it can receive and install the latest software.
+If you’re using a brand new device, you must first set it up on a non-WPA2 Enterprise network for at least 24 hours so it can receive and install the latest software.

-Set up Devices using the Device Setup Tool
+Set up Devices using the Device Setup Tool – Beta Version

 After ACM-PCA is set up and the authorization server has been configured, open Alexa for Business to begin device setup on your WPA2 Enterprise Wi-fi network.
-The Device Setup Tool (DST) is located by choosing Setup Devices on the Shared Devices page in the Alexa for Business console.
+The beta version of Device Setup Tool (DST) is located by choosing Setup Devices on the Shared Devices page in the Alexa for Business console.
 You can install Device Setup Tool on a Windows laptop.
 Make sure to uninstall any other versions of Device Setup Tool before installation.
 By using the Device Setup Tool, devices can be configured individually or in bulk.

 To complete configuration before setup, you must first create an IAM user for the Device Setup Tool.